PingCAP-QE/corrupttest/readme.md

 ### How to test all

 There is a [script](./enumerate.sh) to run all combinations of the flags, modify them when needed.

+It takes two arguments: the uri of TiDB and the status address of TiDB.

 There is also a binary tool to parse the logs (maybe we should take the benefit of slog to avoid parsing 🥲), and turn them into a csv.